JohT/code-graph-analysis-pipeline/README.md

 ## 🛠 Prerequisites

-- Java 11 is required (June 2023 Neo4j 4.x requirement)
+- Java 17 is required (June 2023 Neo4j 5.x requirement)
-- Python with a conda package manager is needed for Jupyter Notebook reports
+- Python and a conda package manager are required for Jupyter Notebook reports
-- Chromium will automatically be downloaded if needed for Jupyter Notebook reports in PDF format.
+- Chromium will automatically be downloaded if needed for Jupyter Notebook reports in PDF format

 ## Getting Started

 See [Start an analysis](./COMMANDS.md#start-an-analysis) in the [Commands Reference](./COMMANDS.md) on how to start an analysis on your local machine.

 ## 🏗 Pipeline and Tools